 When planning a kitchen makeover, a relatively straightforward (and oh-so classic) way to give your space a smart new look is to add wall paneling.
 Try experimenting with different panel widths, and layer the look with a special backsplash in a contrasting color.

-'If you're painting a kitchen, bear in mind that you'll see some wear and tear over time, so it's important to opt for a paint that can resist oil or food splashes and can be wiped clean easily, too,' advises Helen Shaw, Benjamin Moore's UK Director.
+'If you're painting a kitchen, bear in mind that you'll see some wear and tear over time, so it's important to opt for a paint that can resist oil or food splashes and can be wiped clean easily, too,' advises Helen Shaw, Benjamin Moore (opens in new tab)'s Director.

 'Eggshell or acrylic is the perfect choice for this, it's easily cleaned, and stains will wash off to ensure a long lasting and fresh look,' adds Helen.